SamirSales/React-Exercise/README.md

-# Exercise of React
+# Exercises of React

-This is an exercise of React for the learning of:
+These are exercises of my study of React.

+## the-base-syntax
 * JavaScript ES6
 * React's Base Features & Syntax

+## lists-conditionals--assignment-problem
+* conditionals
+* loops + components